alabamenhu/IntlX/README.md

   - Create a better fallback system
   - Add more translations.
     Want to help?
 File an issue and let's get started.

+## Licenses and credit

+See the CREDITS file for a detailed list of translators and contributors.
+The module code was written by Matthew Stephen Stuckwisch and is licensed under the Artistic License 2.0.
+The support files include a executable version of webperl (Artistic License, by Hauke Daempfling) which itself includes a version of Rakudo (Artistic License 2.0, The Perl Foundation, the JS version being thanks in large part to Paweł Murias).